99% angel

 Before I even have the chance to check what the time is, I’m done for the day.
 I say farewell, and then my feet simply carry me home.
 By the time I get to my front door, work is a thing of the past.
 After working remotely every single day since 2020, I have cracked the code.
 I no longer work from home.
 Boundaries.
 Structure.
 No blurred lines.
 Work is work.
 Home is home.
 People are people.
 Notifications are technology.
 Switch them off.
 Call your friends.
 Make a plan to meet up.
 Tell them how you’re feeling.
 Listen to one another.
 Learn from each other.
 Trust the world has got you.

 I’m not going to sugar coat this.
 The reality of working in hospitality was an ego death for me.
 The reality of earning $17 an hour is humbling.
 Falling from grace, and accepting that you no longer can afford the lifestyle you once had is a wake up call.
 This is the truth, and the reality of being an actor who is starting out.
 Until you book that job, it’s feast or famine, and in between those epic cheques, you have zero regular income.
-So after an entire year of banging down the door of creative agencies, which was by the way, never my dream, simply something I fell into, I finally thought to myself recently “ you better get up and work bitch.”
+So after an entire year of banging down the door of creative agencies to take me back, which was by the way, never the dream, simply something I fell into, I finally thought to myself recently “ you better get up and work bitch.”
 Cue Kim Kardashian.